lidofinance/gate-seals/README.md

 - the sealables, a list of contracts to be sealed,
 - the expiry timestamp after which the GateSeal expires unless prolonged,
 - the prolongation limit, the maximum number of allowed prolongations,
-- the prolongation period, the extra time added to the contract with each prolongation,
+- the prolongation extension, the extra time added to the contract with each prolongation,
 - the prolongation window, the active window during which the committee can prolong the contract,
 - the pre-expiration offset, the time buffer for DAO Ops to deploy a new GateSeal before the current one expires.